 When testing for breathability, we wore each pair multiple times to the same yoga room for the same type of yoga class (Vinyasa) over several months.
 The temperature in the room was consistent, and while there might have been slight differences in perspiration output on a day to day basis, by doing the same level of vigorous practice we got a great sense of how the various pairs fared in this category.
 We noted how we felt at the end of our practice, what the pants looked like, the amount of perspiration on the pant, and the change in color if any.

-As you can see, the Onzie Capri Pant, Teeki Hot Pant, and 90 Degree by Reflex Power Flex all earned top marks in this category.
+As you can see, the Onzie Capri, Teeki Hot Pant, and 90 Degree by Reflex Power Flex all earned top marks in this category.
 They ventilated so well that by the end of class we had barely worked up a sweat, and we hardly noticed where there was any moisture accumulation.
 It's no surprise then that these were also the lightest weight pairs in this review.
 The thinner material in these models prevented us from getting too hot in the first place and also allowed our moisture to evaporate away.
-The clear failures, when it came to breathability, were the Soybu Killer Caboose Pant and Lucy Perfect Core Pant.
+The clear failures, when it came to breathability, were the Soybu Killer Caboose, Beyond Yoga Spacedye, and The North Face Perfect Core.
 These models were heavier, which kept us warmer during class, and the material did not vent as well as other models of similar weight.
-The Prana Audrey was fairly breathable, though the dark gray color that we tested them and the Soybu pants in changed significantly when wet.
-This was both shocking and embarrassing and had us questioning if we had a sweating problem.
+The dark gray color that we tested the Soybu pants in also changed significantly when wet.
+This was both shocking and embarrassing, and had us questioning if we had a sweating problem!
 Our tests of the other pants confirmed that this was not a "normal" situation and that these models just did a very poor job in this category.